Mustapha Carayol: Style of play

 Carayol can play "in either wide area, as a 10 or as a striker."

 International career

 Carayol was eligible to play for Gambia through his father, Senegal through his mother and England by holding a British passport.
-In 2008, he rejected a national call-up from Gambia in 2008, citing his commitment at Bristol Rovers but stating that he could play for the national team one day.
+In 2008, he rejected a national call-up from Gambia, citing his commitment at Torquay United but stating that he could play for the national team one day.
 In 2015, however, Carayol stated that it was the "right time" to commit his international future to the Gambia following a consultation from his family.

 Carayol then made his Gambia debut against Uganda in a 1–1 draw on 10 June 2015.
 He then gained his second cap against Mauritania in March 2016, when he scored a brilliant solo goal.

 Personal life

 Born in Banjul, Gambia, Carayol's Parents came from Gambia and his grandparents from his mother's side are from Senegal.

 His grandfather and namesake was the chairman of Gambia's independence electoral commission in Banjul.